 Providing information in that manner can lead to an under-appreciation of the benefit we provide.
-For example, in 2018 the average monthly benefit for our new retirees was around \$2,300.
+For example, in 2022 the average monthly benefit for our new retirees was around \$2,351.
 Initially, that may not strike you as significant.
 However, when you consider receiving that amount for the duration of your retirement it is quite significant.
-If you live 25 years in retirement, that monthly benefit would deliver over \$690,000.
+If you live 25 years in retirement and receive an average 1.5% annual cost-of-living adjustment, that monthly benefit would deliver over \$800,000.
 Now, do we have your attention?
 I hope so.